Logical Disk Manager: Basic and dynamic disks and volumes

 Dynamic disk is a proprietary format of Microsoft developed together with Veritas.
 A basic volume is a volume stored on a basic disk, while a dynamic volume is a volume stored on a dynamic disk.
 Basic volumes and dynamic volumes differ in ability to extend storage beyond one physical disk.
 The basic partitions are confined to one disk and their size is fixed.
 Dynamic volumes allow to adjust size and to add more free space either from the same disk or another physical disk.
 Striped volumes (RAID 0) and spanned volumes (SPAN) are dynamic volumes using space on different physical disks.
-Presently, spanned volume can use a maximum of 32 physical disks.
+In Windows XP, spanned volume can use a maximum of 32 physical disks.

 The main differences between basic and dynamic disks are: